-There is no mandated reciprocity between states.
-The Georgia General Assembly enacted legislation relating to the education of children of military families that impact the gifted education reciprocity of students whose households include a member of the United States uniform services.
+The Georgia General Assembly enacted legislation relating to the education of children of military families that impact the gifted education reciprocity of students whose households include an active member of the United States uniformed services, member or veteran of the United States uniformed services that died on active duty or as a result of injuries sustained on active duty.
 The goal of the legislation is to maximize a student's educational continuity despite the frequent movement across states and school districts.